-We may share your personal information with our client or their instructing agent, the Scottish Courts Service and other relevant stakeholders, involved with the proper administration of your account, be it in relation to the service of documents, enforcement of court orders, warrants or debt collection activity.
+We may share your personal information with our client or their instructing agent, the Scottish Courts Service and other relevant stakeholders, involved with the proper and lawful administration of your account, be it in relation to the service of documents, enforcement of court orders, warrants or debt collection activity.

 How long the Data will be kept?

 In respect of debt recovery activities, we will retain your data for as long as we are actively managing your case file.
 As soon as the debt is paid in full, or we are instructed to cancel recovery action, then we will delete your personal information as soon as practically possible.

 Telephone call recordings held by our Contact Centre are retained for a period of six months.

 In the event that you owe a recurring debt, such as multiple years of Council Tax, Non-Domestic Rates, Business Improvement District Scheme (BIDS) and Parking Fines, then we will retain your personal information, until such times as all individual debts have been settled or otherwise extinguished.

 Once a contract or relationship with a client reaches a conclusion, Walker Love acknowledges that it will not be necessary to retain that client’s data for any longer than is necessary, subject to periods determined by legislation or industry compliance guidance.
 Data retention periods vary throughout the various sectors of Walker Love and strategies for each business sector are recorded within our Asset Register.

 In respect of enquiries or investigations, service of legal documents and or enforcement of court orders, we will retain your personal information for 2 years from the date we were last actively involved with the case or such other period determined by contractual obligations with our clients, or legislation or industry compliance guidance.
 We shall not retain client data for any longer than deemed necessary.